-Background research indicates the vicinity of the study area has potential for archaeological resources of Native origins based on proximity to a source of potable water in the past.
-Background research also suggests potential for archaeological resources of Post-contact origins based on proximity to previously registered archaeological sites of Post-contact origins, proximity to a historic roadway and railway.
+Background research indicates the vicinity of the study area has potential for archaeological resources of Native origins based on proximity to a source of potable water.
+Background research also suggests potential for archaeological resources of Post-Contact origins based on proximity to a historic roadway.

 Current conditions within the study area indicate that some areas of the property may have no or low archaeological potential and do not require Stage 2 Property Assessment or should be excluded from Stage 2 Property Assessment.
-These areas would include the footprint of existing structures, areas under pavement and gravel, and areas that are not accessible due to previously dumped irrigation pipes covering the original surface of the ground.
+These areas would include the areas under brush piles, and areas that are not accessible due to the presence of streams and low-lying and wet areas.
 A significant proportion of the study area does exhibit archaeological potential and therefore a Stage 2 Property Assessment is required.